fititnt/chatops-wg-infra/README.md

 ## Domains

-See list of domains on [chatops-wg README.md](https://github.com/fititnt/chatops-wg#deliverables-of-the-group-so-far)
+See list of domains on [chatops-wg README.md](https://github.com/fititnt/chatops-wg#deliverables-of-the-group-so-far).

+For internal usage URLs:
+- Traefik, our load balancer: <http://traefik.chatopswg.xyz:8080>
+  - Note: This URL is publicly available for educational reasons. **Do not** expose this trafik URL to projects in production.